Vienna to Salzburg by train Vienna to Salzburg by train

 Train Companies and Service Types

 Two main railway operators connect Vienna to Salzburg, each offering different travel experiences.
+Both ÖBB and Westbahn provide free WiFi and power sockets at every seat in all classes, including second class.
+Travelers can purchase train tickets for direct trains between Vienna and Salzburg, with multiple departures throughout the day.
 Here’s a look at what each operator provides.

 ÖBB Railjet Services